-The main MMOC meet of the year is the National Rally, which moves around the country, in 2015 it will be at Scampston Hall, Nr Malton, N.Yorks YO17 8NG (June 27th & 28th).
-The main Area 1 event is the Northern Regional Rally (see calender page for latest info) where all the branches can gather together.
+The main MMOC meet of the year is the National Rally, which moves around the country, in 2018 it will be held at Kelmarsh Hall, Northampton NN6 9LY (June 22nd – 24th).
+The main Area 1 event is the Northern Regional Rally, in 2018 it will be held at Normanby Hall, Scunthorpe DN15 9HU (September 15th – 16th, with camping dates available before & after) where all the branches can gather together.
 Most branches have their own annual rallies at a well-known site in their district and some have Host Days where other branches are invited to join them at some special place of interest.

 The Barnsley Branch became well-known for its Jogle Run, an annual event where Minors (and other classics) were driven from John O’Groats to Lands End in less than 24 hours.
 Out of this idea of cross-country Minor motoring has grown the Roses Run, another great Area 1 event.
-For a number of years, the Barnsley Branch was been responsible for arranging and presenting the MMOC display at the Classic Motor Show which takes place at the NEC, Birmingham.
+For a number of years, the Barnsley Branch members have been responsible for arranging and presenting the MMOC display at the Classic Motor Show which takes place at the NEC, Birmingham.
 Awards for the best club stand came our way on a number of occasions, “The Minor Garage” (2000), “Before, During and After” (2001), “Ex-Police Vehicles” (2004) and “The Traveller’s Rest” (2006).
-Our “60th Anniversary” display, helped towards the MMOC receiving the prestigious Club of the Year award.
+Our “60th Anniversary” (2017) display, helped towards the MMOC receiving the prestigious Club of the Year award.